steinea/what-i-had-to-do/articles/Naughty Dog Cancels The Last Of Us Online, Something That Should Never Have Been In Development In The First Place.md

 # Citation

-[[Luke Plunkett]].
+[[Plunkett, Luke]].
 "Naughty Dog Cancels The Last Of Us Online, Something That Should Never Have Been In Development In The First Place." *[[Aftermath]]*, December 14, 2023. <https://aftermath.site/last-of-us-online-cancelled-multiplayer-standalone>.

 <br>